-The Director of Quality consults with the Faculty Dean and/or independently identifies potential candidates.
+The Director of Quality consults with the Unit Head of Unit and/or independently identifies potential candidates.
 The Director of Quality takes due diligence in relation to the suitability of all potential QRG members.
 Once s/he is satisfied with the calibre, impartiality and independence of the potential candidates, the Director of Quality makes recommendations on the composition of the QRG to the PDP, who then appoints the members.
-Once appointed and prior to the visit, any necessary communication between the faculty and members of the QRG must be facilitated by the QSU.
+Once appointed and prior to the visit, any necessary communication between the unit and members of the QRG must be facilitated by the QSU.